aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ArmoredPoly.md

 - Yield all frames until `forcemove` is done
 - DoDamage 1 call happens
 - [SetDefaultCamera](../../Visual%20rendering/SetDefaultCamera.md) called
-- If `commandsuccess` is false (failed to block, does not take into account FRAMEONE's enablement):
+- If `commandsuccess` is false (failed to block, ignores FRAMEONE):
     - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) (-20.0, 0.0, this enemy's z position) using the same multiplier as the call before and both the current animstate as the walkstate and stopstate
     - Yield all frames until `forcemove` is done.
 Before each frame yield, `playerdata[playertargetID]` has their animstate set to 11 (`Hurt`) and y `spin` to (0.0, 30.0, 0.0) * the distance between this enemy position and its `forcetarget` clamped from 0.0 to 1.0
     - `playerdata[playertargetID]` animstate set to 13 (`BattleIdle`)